openhab/openhab-addons/bundles/org.openhab.binding.freebox/README.md

 **Step 3** the application token is automatically recorded in the Freebox Server (bridge) configuration

-**Step 4** you can use the console command `smarthome:freebox <bridgeUID> apptoken` to display the application token and use it later to set up your thing in a configuration file
+**Step 4** you can use the console command `freebox <bridgeUID> apptoken` to display the application token and use it later to set up your thing in a configuration file

 **Optionally** you can log in your Freebox admin console to allocate needed rights to openHAB